manasviisonii/Algorithm_Lab_3rdsem-500119036-/README.md

 LAB-1: Binary Search Tree Insertion 🌲

-Objective:
-Implement both iterative and recursive insertion methods in a Binary Search Tree (BST) and analyze their performance.
+Objective:Implement both iterative and recursive insertion methods in a Binary Search Tree (BST) and analyze their performance.
 Description:
 This lab introduces BST insertion using both recursive and iterative techniques.
 By comparing these methods, we gain insights into their performance differences and efficiency.

 LAB-2: Merge Sort and Quick Sort ⚙️

 Objective:
 Implement and compare the performance of Merge Sort and Quick Sort algorithms based on the divide and conquer principle.
 Description: